Replacement Power Costs definition

 Replacement Power Costs means the costs incurred by Company after COD that are necessary to replace the Products and services that Seller was required to provide under this PPA, but failed to so provide, less the sum of any payments from Company to Seller under this PPA that were eliminated as a result of the failure; provided, however, that the net amount shall never be less than zero, and if the calculation results in a number less than zero, the net amount shall be deemed to be zero.
 Replacement Power Costs shall be determined as follows.
 Replacement Power Costs = (A + B + C + D) - E, where “A” is the market value of Zonal Resource Capacity Credits from the Facility that would in the ordinary course, have qualified for capacity credit with MISO until the Scheduled Termination Date;

-Replacement Power Costs means the costs incurred by Company, after the Commercial Operation Milestone, that are necessary to replace the products and services that Seller was required to provide under this PPA, but failed to so provide, less the sum of any payments from Company to Seller, under this PPA, that were eliminated as a result of such failure; provided, however, that the net amount shall never be less than zero in any hour and if the calculation for any hour results in a number less than zero, the number for such hour shall be deemed to be zero.
-Replacement Power Costs shall be determined on an hourly basis and shall equal the sum of all hours where the following calculation achieves a positive number.
-Replacement Power Costs = (A + B + C) – D, where “A” is the the sum of (i) product of (x) the number of MW of capacity derived by subtracting the number of MW of capacity that qualifies for capacity credit actually made available to Company from the amount of Solar Capability associated with the entire Facility, and (y) the applicable market price for equivalent capacity made available to Company’s system and (ii) the product of (a) the number of MW of Gas Capability derived from any source other than Solar Capability and (b) the applicable market price for capacity made available to Company’s system Gas Capability“B” is the sum of (i) the product of the number of MWh of Solar energy purchased by Company associated with the replacement Solar Capability to replace any of the Committed Solar Energy that was not delivered under this PPA and the applicable market price for equivalent solar energy delivered to Company’s system at a point nearest to the Point of Delivery for the hour, (ii) the product of the MWh of energy derived in clause (i) and the actual cost of registered RECs for that number of MWh; and (iii) energy associated with the replacement capacity.
-“C” an amount equal to the actual cost of transmission, ancillary services, fuel and fuel transportation and related penalties that could not be avoided or mitigated and transaction charges to deliver reasonably available energy to Company in amounts equal to the number of MWh for which Replacement Power Costs are owed;
+Replacement Power Costs in the event Seller fails to satisfy its obligation set forth in Section 4.02; Replacement Power Costs for any period mean the costs incurred by MP to replace the products and services which Seller was required to provide under this PPA (but failed to so provide) during such period, less the sum of any payments from MP to Seller under this PPA that were eliminated with respect to such period as a result of such failure.
+Replacement Power Costs shall be determined on a monthly basis and shall equal the sum of the following for the month where the following calculation achieves a positive number: Monthly Replacement Power Costs = (A + B + C + D) – E, where “A” = the product of (x) the number of MW of lost capacity, derived by subtracting the number of MW of capacity of the Facility that qualifies for capacity credit actually made available to MP from the amount of qualifying capacity associated with the entire Facility, and (y) the applicable market price for capacity made available to MP’s system, for such month; “B” = the price paid by MP for the MWh of energy purchased by MP to replace the Contract Energy that was not delivered under this PPA during such month.
+The cost to replace Contract Energy can include the capital and O&M cost to build a replacement wind project with similar operating characteristics; “C” = the product of (x) the number of MWh of energy purchased by MP with respect to such month, to replace the [wind – Expected Energy] [wind–- Contract Energy] that was not delivered under this PPA, and (y) the actual cost of registered RECs/Green Tags for that number of MWh, for such month; “D” = the actual cost of transmission, ancillary services, fuel and fuel transportation, other incremental costs, and any related penalties that could not be avoided or mitigated, and transaction charges to deliver reasonably available energy to MP in amounts equal to the number of MWh for which Replacement Power Costs are owed; and

 Examples of Replacement Power Costs in a sentence